sguessou/PHP5-Design-Patterns/README.md

 Various coding practices I'm working on.
-Currently, the goal is the implementation of the design patterns in the book: PHP Design Patterns
+Currently, the goal is the the study and the implementation of the design patterns based on the examples and guidelines in the following  books: PHP Design Patterns by William Sanders, the O'Reilly Head First Design Patterns and the classical GOF book.
-(by William Sanders), to help me learn how the patterns work.